GitLab CI Pipeline for Eleventy

 undergoes exhaustive end-to-end testing, so some production pieces are excluded

-from the test build (e.g. analytics scripts), and the configuration sets the
+from the test build (for example analytics scripts), and the configuration sets

 to match the URLs used for that end-to-end testing.